 I've been hearing stories about wedding guests being told what colors to wear.
 I think brides (and couples) like this are going too far.
 What do you think? -- PUT OUT IN BRITISH COLUMBIA

-DEAR PUT OUT: I think that if the bridal couple would like to feel a few inches taller on their big day, and buying a new pair of shoes would stretch your budget, you should consider having an old pair of flats dyed to match your dress, or skip the festivities and send your good wishes.Add your comments to the discussion.
+DEAR PUT OUT: I think that if the bridal couple would like to feel a few inches taller on their big day, and buying a new pair of shoes would stretch your budget, you should consider having an old pair of flats dyed to match your dress, or skip the festivities and send your good wishes.Read more in: Etiquette & Ethics

 To receive a collection of Abby's most memorable -- and most frequently requested -- poems and essays, send your name and mailing address, plus check or money order for $7 (U.S. funds) to: Dear Abby -- Keepers Booklet, P.O.
 Box 447, Mount Morris, IL 61054-0447.
 Shipping and handling are included in the price.